 Once installed, these units become essential tools for teachers to assist all students but especially those that are behind, and they help keep order in the classroom.

-• Teachers tell us they love having our computers permanently installed in their classrooms where they are utilized constantly, particularly for accessing the successful educational websites made available by the school district: First-in-Math, Lexia (reading/writing), SumDog, ABCya, Class DoJo, Kahn Academy, etc.
+• Teachers tell us they love having our computers in their classrooms where they are utilized constantly, particularly for accessing the successful educational websites made available by the school district: First-in-Math, Lexia (reading/writing), SumDog, ABCya, Class DoJo, Kahn Academy, etc.

 • They are fast and have low viruses or malware risk, since we use Linux